EricGuo5513/action-to-motion/README.md

 ----
 ### Data & Pre-trained Models

 We use three datasets and they are: `HumanAct12`, `NTU-RGBD` and `CMU Mocap`.
 All datasets have been properly pre-transformed to better fit our purpose.
-Details could are provided in our project [webpage](https://ericguo5513.github.io/action-to-motion/) or dataset documents.
+Details are provided in our project [webpage](https://ericguo5513.github.io/action-to-motion/) or dataset documents.

 **If you just want to play our pre-trained models without Lie version, you don't need to download datasets.**

-New a folder for dataset
+Create a folder for dataset

 ```sh
 mkdir ./dataset/